eagle-provision/openEdx-reskilling/README.md

 The default language code for the platform [en] ja
 The default language code for the platform [en] ja-jp

-tutor local do createuser --staff --superuser dxupadmin contact@dxup.jp
+tutor local do createuser --staff --superuser $ADMINUSER contact@dxup.jp
-Pass: z4Frft6F!a
+Pass: $ADMINPASSWORD

 tutor local do importdemocourse